Microplastic Detection Using Darkfield Color-Spectral Imaging (DCSI)

 Pricing and usage: ColSpec is a portable, modular system right-priced for tight budgets.

-Bottom line: CADFLI measures the color and brightness of objects in HSV color coordinates.
-Illuminating the FOV at angles of incidence greater than 75-degrees reveals target microplastics in scattered light on a dark or black background.
+Bottom line: CADFLI measures color spectra in HSV color-space.
+Illuminating the FOV at grazing angles reveals bright, high-contrast objects such as microplastics in a dark background.

 How The ColSpec™ Microplastic Detection System Works With Critical Angle Darkfield Illumination (“CADFLI”)